-{\bf Remark 4.2.} The existence of a triangulation on $\d_1X$ by itself does not imply the existence of a triangulation on $\mathcal T(v)$: there are smooth manifolds that can serve as finite covering spaces over topological manifold bases that do not admit any triangulation!
-For example, the standard sphere may cover a non-triangulable fake real projective space (see \cite{CS}).
-This is why the efforts that were invested in proving the existence of a triangulation $\mathsf T$, amenable to the stratification in $\mathcal T(v)$, are justified.
-See \cite{Gor} for general treatment of triangulations on stratified spaces.
+{\bf Remark 3.2.} The existence of a triangulation on $\d_1 X$ by itself does not imply the existence of a triangulation on $\mathcal T(v)$: there are smooth manifolds that can serve as finite covering spaces over topological manifold bases that do not admit any triangulation!
+For example, the standard sphere may cover a non-triangulable fake real projective space (see \cite{CS}). $\diamondsuit$

-\begin{theorem} {\bf (The $\mathbf {PD}$-Holography Theorem)} Let $X_1, X_2$ be two smooth compact $(n +1)$-manifolds with boundary, equipped with traversally generic fields $v_1, v_2$, respectively.
-Let $\mathsf T^\d_i$, be a smooth triangulation of $\d X_i$, invariant under the causality map $C_{v_i}$\footnote{By Lemma \ref{lem4.2}, such triangulations do exist.}, where $i = 1, 2$.